bitnami/charts/incubator/sugarcrm/README.md

 ## Persistence

-The [Bitnami sugarcrm](https://github.com/bitnami/bitnami-docker-sugarcrm) image stores the sugarcrm data and configurations at the `/bitnami/sugarcrm` path of the container.
+The [Bitnami SugarCRM](https://github.com/bitnami/bitnami-docker-sugarcrm) image stores the SugarCRM data and configurations at the `/bitnami/sugarcrm` and the `/bitnami/apache`  paths of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.